hunzsig/hunlook/src/book/singluar/en_us/index.md

 * The version is stable and safe
 * Abandon concepts and create original concepts
-* Powerful, tip of the iceberg
+* Powerful and powerful support

 ### Install fork